jack-titleai/agentic-newsletter/README.md

 The system now includes database integration for storing parsed articles.
 Two new tables have been added:

 1. `parsed_articles` - Stores articles extracted from emails
-2. `parser_logs` - Tracks parsing operations and statistics
+2. `parser_logs` - Tracks parsing operations with duration and article count statistics

 ### Parsing Unparsed Emails